jayljohnson/nordhus.site/blog/2023-08-04-soliciting-feedback.md

 > Boiling the ocean

 It's really hard at first to define the scope of a new problem space.
-And sometimes tempting to go big and fix related problems at once.
-Gathering feedback helps to refund the problem and narrow down the scope.
+And sometimes it's tempting to go big and fix related problems at once.
+Gathering feedback helps to refine the problem and narrow down the scope.
 Breaking a big problem down into smaller, digestable pieces is a better approach.
 The "don't do" list is equally important as the "to do" list.